Voice Control hands-on: Deep OS navigation for iPads, iPhones, and Macs

 When Apple debuted Siri with 2011’s iPhone 4S, it effectively stopped work on a useful but more limited feature that had arrived with the iPhone 3GS only two years earlier: Voice Control, a speech recognition system that enabled users to make phone calls and play songs by just saying them to early iPhones — even without internet connectivity.
-Apple barely said anything about Voice Control after Siri debuted, and notably didn’t enable the feature to work whenever Siri couldn’t make an internet connection, but kept it buried in iOS for users who needed it.
+Apple barely said anything about Voice Control after Siri debuted, and notably didn’t enable the feature to work whenever Siri couldn’t make an internet connection, but it kept it buried in iOS for users who needed it.

 Now Voice Control is making a huge comeback this year across iOS, iPadOS, and macOS, where it’s effectively merging and expanding upon features that were previously floating in one operating system or the other.
 As of iOS/iPadOS 13 and macOS Catalina, Voice Control will let users do four key things without needing to rely on an internet connection or Siri.